CraigMerchant/offline-page-example/README.md

 # Offline page example

-Show an error page when your website cannot be reached using a service worker.
+Show an error page when your website cannot be reached, using a service worker.

 ![](https://craigmerchant.github.io/offline-example/screenshare.gif)